 The People’s Arch: A Social Experiment

 In a spirit of honesty and transparency, I propose this social experiment to you, my supporters, to help me take my Las Vegas show to the next level.
 Full details on this crowdfunding experiment and on how to donate are below, but for the quick scoop just watch this video!

-The show is LEAN: One guy on stage (me!), and by contract with the The Quad: one sound technician (love you, Craig), one lighting technician (love you, Jason), and one showroom manager (love you, Sue).
-Everyone at The Quad has been so supportive.
+The show is LEAN: One guy on stage (me!), and by contract with the The Linq: one sound technician (love you, Craig), one lighting technician (love you, Jason), and one showroom manager (love you, Sue).
+Everyone at The Linq has been so supportive.
 I couldn’t ask for more!

 As you can imagine, there are a great number of upfront costs associated with opening a show on the Las Vegas Strip—rent, tech, printing, and marketing (ads, articles, websites, etc).